andrew/ultimate-awesome/README.md

 - [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome-space-security](https://github.com/peco602/awesome-space-security) - A curated list of awesome resources about the security of space systems.
 - [adversarial-attacks-and-defenses-for-windows-pe-malware-detection](https://github.com/ryderling/adversarial-attacks-and-defenses-for-windows-pe-malware-detection) - A curated resource list of adversarial attacks and defenses for Windows PE malware detection.
-- [awesome-inspiration](https://github.com/shsfwork/awesome-inspiration) - A curated collection of the best resources for designers and developers to elevate their projects.
-Explore inspiration for landing pages, SaaS, components, UX patterns, and much more.
-- [awesome-urdu](https://github.com/urduhack/awesome-urdu) - 📖 A curated list of resources dedicated to Urdu language.
 - [awesome-make](https://github.com/adelarsq/awesome-make) - A list about Make resources 🛠.
 - [awesome-11ty-build-awesome](https://github.com/anyblades/awesome-11ty-build-awesome) - A curated list of awesome Eleventy (soon Build Awesome) starters, plugins, tutorials, sites and more 🥷.
 - [awesome-ml-fairness](https://github.com/brandeis-machine-learning/awesome-ml-fairness) - Papers and online resources related to machine learning fairness.